 Pound test strength, or "break," is sometimes included on beading wire labels.
 This is the number of pounds a length of beading wire can support before it breaks—at least theoretically.
 Manufacturers arrive at this number by conducting laboratory weight tests.
 The higher the pound test strength number, the stronger the beading wire.

-However, the real "strength" of beading wire and its general durability are affected by a number of physical factors, and not solely by the weight of your beads.
+However, the real "strength" of beading wire and its general durability are affected by several physical factors, and not solely by the weight of your beads.
 For example, if you use a bead or finding that has a sharp edge and is subject to lots of movement, that component might eventually wear through any beading wire, regardless of pound test strength.

 You may have also seen pound test strength used to describe fishing line types of beading thread such as Fireline or PowerPro.
 This measurement is more useful for fishing because it suggests the strongest and heaviest fish that your line should be able to hold.